CV4EcologySchool/snow-Dayz/snowpoles/README.md

 ## predictions
 ** Start here if you don't want to fine-tune the model, but just want to try the model on your data **

-Warning: Because the model was trained on data in Washington and Colorado, the accuracy may be lower than what we reported in the paper.
+<span style="color:red">Warning: </span> Because the model was trained on data in Washington and Colorado, the accuracy may be lower than what we reported in the paper.
 To obtain the accuracy, we recommend fine-tuning the model (more on that below).

 1) To test the model on your own sites of interest, run 'predict.py'.
 The script saves the results as a .csv as well as pictures of the predictions.
 On a local machine, the script can process about 1.1 image/ second.
 So, 1000 images would take ~18 min to run.
 The script contains four arguments to allow the user to customize predictions: 1) model_folder, 2) dir_path, 3) folder_path, and 4) output_path.